ibm-cloud-docs/vmwaresolutions/sddc/sd_cloudfoundationoverview.md

 For details about the components, see the _Bill of Materials_ document in the [Architecture Center](https://www.ibm.com/devops/method/content/architecture/virtCloudFoundationPlatform){:new_window}.

-**Important**: You must manage the {{site.data.keyword.vmwaresolutions_full}} components that are created in your SoftLayer account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the SoftLayer Customer Portal or any other means outside of the console.
+**Important**: You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your SoftLayer account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the SoftLayer Customer Portal or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.

 **CAUTION**: Managing any {{site.data.keyword.vmwaresolutions_short}} components (which were installed into your SoftLayer account when you ordered the instance) from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
 These management activities include: